Starting school or moving up to Junior school

 Make sure you also check the admission rules for schools in other areas.
 They may also need you to fill in a Supplementary Form.

-Admission rules for Community and Voluntary-Controlled schools – for September 2017
+Admission rules for all Community and Voluntary-Controlled schools – for September 2018

 Once places have been allocated to children with a Statement of Special Educational Needs (Educational Health Care Plan), the remaining places will be allocated in the following order: